radkill/simple-lazy-load-videos/README.md

 Instead of loading the iframe of your video on page load, it only loads the video preview image.

 ## Changelog
+### 0.6.3
+* Removed Ukrainian translation since it is now available at translate.wordpress.org

 ### 0.6.2
 * Removed native Lazy Loading